-A stray or rescue dog can be a wonderful, loving pet and the rewards of providing a caring home for a dog that desperately needs one are many fold, however, remember that rescue dogs often needs to have medical and behavioral conditions addressed, and resources in terms of time, finances, and patience are often required when providing a home for such dogs.
+A stray or rescue dog can be a wonderful, loving pet and the rewards of providing a caring home for a dog that desperately needs one are innumerable.
+Remember that rescue dogs often need to have medical and behavioral conditions addressed, and resources in terms of time, finances, and patience are often required when providing a home for such dogs.

-■ Kennel cough, which is a communicable disease caused by a combination of stress, bacteria and viral factors--all of which are prevalent in rescue animals.
+- Kennel cough is a communicable disease caused by a combination of stress, bacteria, and viral factors--all of which are prevalent in rescue animals

 Also, dogs that have come from abusive situations may urinate due to submissive nervous behavior.
-Addressing the dog's anxiety, and providing behavioral and emotional support so that they can control their urination, may be necessary.
-Using a commercial product to sanitize and descent where a dog has marked may be helpful in addressing inappropriate elimination.
+Addressing your dog's anxiety, and providing behavioral and emotional support so that they can control their urination, may be necessary.
+Using a commercial product to sanitize and remove the scent where a dog has marked may be helpful in addressing inappropriate elimination.
 Stray dogs may be territorial, so marking behaviors are not uncommon.
-Counteracting this behavior by carefully monitoring the dog and intervening as soon as leg lifting behavior manifests will help resolve the issue.
+Counteracting this behavior by carefully monitoring your dog and intervening as soon as leg lifting behavior manifests will help resolve the issue.

 Dogs that did not receive adequate nutrition can be food aggressive or bolt their food, which can be dangerous for their gastrointestinal health.
 Care may need to be taken to introduce your new pet to appropriate feeding behavior by separating them and then slowly integrating them into eating with other pets present, discouraging aggression when eating, and making efforts to slow eating down with specialized feeding methods.

-Dogs that find themselves in shelters, or at rescues, may have poor health due to poor breeding, or may have health problems that their original family could not deal with.
+Dogs that find themselves in shelters, or at rescues, may have health problems due to poor breeding or may have health conditions that their original family could not deal with.

 Remember when you are adopting a rescue animal you do not always know their history, their medical condition, or how they will behave or react in their new home.
 Pet owners should be aware that a rescue dog may have additional requirements in terms of veterinary care to address medical conditions, and may also have behavioral problems that will need addressing.
 Time, patience, training and behavior modification techniques are often required to address anxiety and unwanted behaviors.